rvshettigar/mishare/README.md

 #Mishare

-Mishare (pronounced my-share) is a command line interface for Amazon S3, Cloudapp and Imgur using Ruby and the AWS SDK for Ruby.
+Mishare (pronounced my-share) is a command line interface for Amazon S3, Dropbox, Cloudapp and Imgur using Ruby and the AWS SDK for Ruby.

 You need xclip, ruby and gems instaled to use this.

-**Warning: Storing credentials uses symmetrical encryption, and this is certainly not the best way if you are on a shared computer!**
+**Warning: Storing passwords uses symmetrical encryption, and this is certainly not the best way if you are on a shared computer!**

 ##Installation